 BikeTexas has a SafeCyclist Curriculum, a comprehensive bicycle and pedestrian safety education curriculum designed for fourth and fifth grade elementary students.
 Many of their materials are available in Spanish.

 9. American Academy of Pediatrics

 AAP publishes a Physicians Resource Guide to motivate pediatricians to recommend helmets to parents.
 They also have pamphlets on child injury topics, including helmets.
 Their address is AAP, Department of Publications, 141 NW Point Boulevard, P. O. Box 927, Elk Grove Village, IL 60009.

 10. American Automobile Association

 The AAA Foundation for Traffic Safety has pamphlets, films, booklets, and videos covering a wide range of bicycle

 Virginia has a Resource Guide for bike safety promotion.
-That and other materials are available for Virginia organizations from the Virginia Department of Health.
+That and other materials are available for Virginia organizations from the Virginia Department of Transportation.

-Consumer Reports has periodical articles on bicycle helmets.
+Consumer Reports has periodic articles on bicycle helmets.
 We have a review of the latest one up.
-You can find the article in your local library, or for the 2006 version only you can read it for free on the Consumers Union Web site.
-(Other years will cost you money.)
+You can find the article in your local library, or on the Consumers Union website, usually behind a paywall.

 Only your imagination limits you in the use of the famous Jello brain mold, a mold that you fill with gray or pink Jello or another gelatin product to make a model of the brain.
 You can order one from one of the companies on our gelatin mold page.